wp-plugins/hs-simple-faq/readme.txt

 * Initial launch of the plugin

 == Upgrade Notice ==

+= 3.0.4 =
+* Bug fix for conflicting class name with font-awesome icons

 = 3.0.3 =
 * Proper mobile view and bug fix for font missing.